sdtf322/JS-to-Google-Sheet-parser/README.md

 If you encounter any issues, check the following:

-## Troubleshooting

-If you encounter any issues, check the following:

 1. Verify that the `SPREADSHEET_ID`, `TARGET_SHEET_NAME`, `SERVICE_ACCOUNT_NAME`, and `SOURCE_FILE` are correctly specified.
 2. Ensure your source file exports valid data.
 3. Confirm that your service account has the necessary permissions to access and update the Google Sheets document.